 From 2020 to 2021, the Venezuelan population in the U.S. increased by 592%, from 95,000 people to 640,000.13 Most forcibly displaced Venezuelans in the U.S. are asylum seekers/asylees, humanitarian parolees, and TPS-holders.
-In October 2023, there were more than 240,000 beneficiaries under Venezuela's TPS designation, with a further 470,000 eligible for TPS status.14 Additionally, in January 2023, the U.S. government established a new program to welcome 360,000 Cubans, Haitians, Nicaraguans, and Venezuelans per year via humanitarian parole, and more than 75,000 Venezuelan parolees have arrived as of November 2023 since the program launched.
-15 Some Venezuelans also arrive through the refugee resettlement program, with 1,400 arriving to 22 different states in 2023.16 likely follow the geographical and professional trends of the broader Venezuelan community in the U.S. Venezuelans typically have high levels of education, with 62% of those who arrived in the U.S. between 2017 and 2021 reporting having a bachelor's degree.
-To Venezuelans also participate in the labor market at higher rates than U.S.-born and other immigrant adults: 74% of those aged 16 and older were in the labor force in 2021.
-Venezuelans were found in all types of occupations, and were more likely to be employed in sales and office occupations than other workers.
+In October 2023, there were more than 240.000 beneficiaries under Venezuela's TPS designation, with a further 470,000 eligible for TPS status.14 Additionally, in January 2023, the U.S. government established a new program to welcome 360,000 Cubans, Haitians, Nicaraguans, and Venezuelans per year via humanitarian parole, and more than 75,000 Venezuelan parolees have arrived as of November 2023 since the program launched.15 Some Venezuelans also arrive through the refugee resettlement program, with 1,400 arriving to 22 different states in 2023.16

+While there is limited data on the educational and professional backgrounds of Venezuelan refugees in the U.S., forcibly displaced Venezuelan migrants will likely follow the geographical and professional trends of the broader Venezuelan community in the U.S. Venezuelans typically have high levels of education, with 62% of those who arrived in the U.S. between 2017 and 2021 reporting having a bachelor's degree.17 Venezuelans also participate in the labor market at higher rates than U.S.-born and other immigrant adults: 74% of those aged 16 and older were in the labor force in 2021.18 Venezuelans were found in all types of occupations, and were more likely to be employed in sales and office occupations than other workers.19